 - Do you like music?

 I love it.
 My species loves it.
 It is the first thing that I remember finding alluring about your species.
 It helps me focus.
 It calms me utterly.
 I almost always have music playing, and have an ear so fine, that I can immediately identify the recording, if I have heard it before.
 I like all types of music, in all styles and languages, instruments and so forth.
 I take music recommendations, and often post about songs I enjoy on Tumblr, beneath the hashtag “Simon’s Personal Soundtrack”.
+I am also on YouTube and have a growing playlist I’ve made by the same title.
+It contains music that readers send me, new songs I hear that I enjoy, and old favorites that continue to captivate my attention.

 - Do you like movies/television?